Cybersecurity Engineer Jobs in USA with Visa Sponsorship

 Which visa categories are commonly used to sponsor Cybersecurity Engineers?

-The H-1B is the most common path, given cybersecurity roles typically require a bachelor's degree in computer science, information systems, or a closely related field.
+The H-1B visa is the most common path, given cybersecurity roles typically require a bachelor's degree in computer science, information systems, or a closely related field.
 Australians can use the E-3 visa, which has no lottery.
-Canadians and Mexicans may qualify under TN status.
+Canadians and Mexicans may qualify under TN visa status.
 Senior practitioners with peer recognition or publications sometimes pursue the O-1A for extraordinary ability.

 Does a cybersecurity degree specifically matter, or will any technical degree work?